knuesel/callisto/src/rendering.typ

   if nb != none {
     nb = read-notebook(nb)
   }
+  // Get lang from notebook if auto, so that the value can be passed to
-  // Get lang from notebook if auto if lang == auto {
+  // templates (which don't receive the notebook itself) if lang == auto {
     lang = notebook-lang(nb)
   }